SharmaRohan1/text2speechGoogleSearch/README.md

-Text to speech GOOGLE search using Web Speech API, HTML, CSS and Javascript.
+Speech to text GOOGLE search using Web Speech API, HTML, CSS and Javascript.